 Determine which elements you want to include white ink behind.
-In our example, we will be adding white behind the rosemary sprigs, the USDA Organic logo, and the pink banner section of the label.
+For instance, in our example, we will be adding white behind the rosemary sprigs, the USDA Organic logo, and the pink banner section of the label.

 Select and copy the elements from Step 2 to a new layer named “HPI-White”.

 In the swatch panel, create a new color swatch and name it “HPI-White”.
-Set the color type to “Spot Color”.
-Select the elements you copied to the “HPI-White” layer and apply this new spot color (HPI-White) to these elements.
+First, set the color type to “Spot Color”.
+Second, select the elements you copied to the “HPI-White” layer and apply this new spot color (HPI-White) to these elements.

-Please note: When selecting a color mix for the new spot color “HPI-White”, do not choose white, as this makes the elements difficult to view.
-We recommended selecting a mix that will not blend in with your existing design color pallet.
+When selecting a color mix for the new spot color “HPI-White”, don’t choose white.
+If you choose white, it will make the elements difficult to view.
+So we recommend selecting a mix that will not blend in with your existing design colors.

 Using the “Separations Preview Panel” you can toggle on and off the white separation to see where the white ink will print.

 Remember: white ink printing from existing artwork is only available on Avery WePrint roll labels and select sheet labels.
-So, if you have any questions on using white ink for your specific job, please reach out to our amazing customer care team at (800) 942-8379.
-They’ll be happy to help you with creating the perfect label for your specific products.
+So, if you have any questions about using white ink for your specific job, please reach out to our amazing customer care team at (800) 942-8379.
+They’ll be happy to answer any questions you have about creating the perfect label for your specific products.